I wore my Fitbit on my ankle for a week - here's what happened

 Looking to wear any of the Fitbit Charge or Inspire models on your ankle?
 This is a specially-designed Fitbit ankle band, an alternative to the bands provided officially by Fitbit for those looking to try this alternative position.

-Secondly, you won't be able to utilize another primary feature of the watch - checking the time and receiving notifications.
+Secondly, you won't be able to utilise another primary feature of the watch - checking the time and receiving notifications.
 As it's strapped to the inside of your ankle, you'll probably need to wear an alternative smartwatch on your wrist if you plan to be able to check the time or receive texts, calls, and calendar notifications.
 You'll still get these on your Fitbit if you wear it on your ankle but from my experience, it's very difficult to bring your foot close enough to your face when walking along to check these notifications - and it looks a bit odd too.

-A digital health journalist with over six years of experience writing and editing for UK publications, Grace has covered the world of health and wellbeing extensively for Cosmopolitan, The i Paper and more.
+A digital journalist with over six years experience as a writer and editor for UK publications, Grace has covered (almost) everything in the world of health and wellbeing with bylines in Cosmopolitan, Red, The i Paper, GoodtoKnow, and more.

 -